 35 Detour-Worthy Things to Do on a Northern New Mexico Road Trip

 Although few famous iconic landmarks occupy this area, I hope this post of 35 weird and fun things to do on a northern New Mexico road trip convinces you to stay a while longer.
 I sure did.
-Welcome to the Land of Enchantment.
+This region is packed with quirky stops and hidden gems that make every mile an adventure.

 What is Northern New Mexico Known For?

 Northern New Mexico surprised me.
-It wasn’t just more West Texas nothingness but an area profoundly ingrained in history, Native American culture, archaeological sites, and unsuspecting sceneries.
+It wasn’t just more West Texas nothingness but an area profoundly ingrained in Native American culture, archaeological sites, unsuspecting sceneries, and funky art installations.
 Northern New Mexico is littered with hidden gem natural wonders and beautiful places.

 If you’re driving through, I hope you slow down a bit to fully appreciate this great state’s history and beauty, especially for those on a long road trip.